 Intimate partner violence can directly impact reproductive and sexual health—increasing risk for unintended pregnancies and abortions, miscarriage, and sexually transmitted infections.

 With one in four women at risk for abuse in her lifetime, domestic violence is more common than other health complications addressed by reproductive health providers.
 Yet women are rarely asked about their experience with abuse or given information about the links between violence and their health.

-FUTURES is working to transform reproductive health care and improve responses to women facing abuse through its tools and programs.
-We were among the first organizations to recognize the link between women’s reproductive health and exposure to violence—pioneering research and policy recommendations to address coercion and birth control sabotage.
+FUTURES is working to transform reproductive health care and improve responses to people facing abuse through its tools and programs.
+We were among the first organizations to recognize the link between reproductive health and exposure to violence—pioneering research and policy recommendations to address coercion and birth control sabotage.